MicrosoftDocs/WindowsCommunityToolkitDocs/docs/extensions/IconMarkupExtensions.md

 | IsTextScaleFactorEnabled | bool | Indicates whether automatic text enlargement, to reflect the system text size setting, is enabled. |
 | MirroredWhenRightToLeft | bool | Indicates whether the icon is mirrored when the flow direction is right to left. |

+> [!NOTE]
+> The `SymbolIconExtension` actually returns a `FontIcon` value instead of a `SymbolIcon` one.
+This is done to include the additional properties (eg. `FontSize`, `FontWeight`, etc.) that would otherwise not have been available.
+When those are not modified, the look of the resulting icon will still be the same as the one that would've resulted from the use of a `SymbolIcon` instance.

 ## SymbolIconSource
 The [SymbolIconSource markup extension](https://docs.microsoft.com/en-us/dotnet/api/microsoft.toolkit.uwp.ui.extensions.symboliconsourceextension) is an alternative for `FontIconSourceExtension` that takes a `Symbol` value instead of a text, and displays the icon with the "Segoe MDL2 Assets".
 It's equivalent to the `SymbolIconExtension` type, except for the fact that it returns a [`FontIconSource`](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.fonticonsource) instance.